Skill-Based Few-Shot Selection for In-Context Learning: Main Results

 \section{Main Results}

-Table~\ref{tab:main_results} contains the main experimental results.
-In addition to the performance on each task, we also count the number of wins, i.e., how many tasks (and sub-tasks) the method performs best on, for all non-oracle methods.
+Table~\ref{tab:main_results}, Table~\ref{tab:35_4}, and Table~\ref{tab:fine_tune} report the main experimental results.
+We also count the number of wins, i.e., how many tasks (and sub-tasks) the method performs best on.

 \paragraph{\textsc{Skill-KNN} performs better than raw-input-based selection methods.} Across all backbone models and tasks, our skill-based selections achieve the best performance among non-oracle methods.
-Especially compared with KNN (OpenAI Babbage) which takes a much larger embedding model for raw-input-based selection, our \textsc{Skill-KNN} with Sentence-BERT can still outperform it.
-Such a comparison clearly demonstrates that raw-input-based selection is sub-optimal for in-context learning on these challenging semantic parsing tasks.
-It also shows the necessity and effectiveness of our prompting-based rewriting.
+Especially, \textsc{Skill-KNN} with SBERT can even outperform KNN with OpenAI embedding models.
+These results clearly demonstrates the necessity and effectiveness of our prompting-based rewriting.
+Appendix~\ref{sec:ap_more_compare} contains more experimental comparisons with existing selection methods.

-\paragraph{\textsc{Skill-KNN} can achieve comparable/better performance than fine-tuning-based method.} Table~\ref{tab:fine_tune} shows the performance of \textsc{EPR} on Spider dev set.
-It shows that our \textsc{Skill-KNN} performs better than \textsc{EPR} with code-davinci-002 and text-davinci-003 as the backbone models, and is also comparable with \textsc{EPR} with code-cushman-002.
-This comparison demonstrates that optimizing the input to the embedding model can also effectively help downstream tasks without any fine-tuning.
+\paragraph{\textsc{Skill-KNN} performs comparable/better than fine-tuning-based method.} Results in Table~\ref{tab:fine_tune} show that \textsc{Skill-KNN} can perform comparable or even better than fine-tuning-based methods.
+It demonstrates that optimizing the input to the embedding model can also effectively help downstream tasks without any fine-tuning.

-\paragraph{Consistency and distinctiveness can bring further improvements to the base version of \textsc{Skill-KNN}.} As shown in the last column in Table~\ref{tab:main_results}, two variants of \textsc{Skill-KNN} win more times than the base version.
-It demonstrates that our designed variants can effectively alleviate the sensitivity to the order of annotated demonstrations by generating a set of candidate skill-based representations.

-For practical applications, we recommend choosing the variant of \textsc{Skill-KNN} with distinctiveness as the selection method, and text-chat-davinci-002 as the backbone model.
-This combination generally performs better than others.
-Moreover, when looking into details in Table~\ref{tab:main_results}, different models prefer different variants of \textsc{Skill-KNN}: text-chat-davinci-002 and code-davinci-002 prefer to distinctiveness-based variant, while text-davinci-003 and code-cushman-002 prefer to consistency-based variant.
-We identify one potential factor that could lead to these preferences in Section~\ref{sec:analysis_two_enhance}.
+\paragraph{Variants with consistency and distinctiveness can outperform the base version of \textsc{Skill-KNN}.} As shown in the \textit{\#Wins} column in Table~\ref{tab:main_results}, two variants of \textsc{Skill-KNN} outperform the base version in most situations.
+It demonstrates that injecting consistency and distinctiveness can effectively alleviate the order sensitivity.
+Overall, we recommend choosing the distinctiveness variant as it wins more times than the consistency variant (19 vs 15).
+When looking into detailed results, different models prefer different variants of \textsc{Skill-KNN}: text-chat-davinci-002 and code-davinci-002 prefer to the distinctiveness variant, while text-davinci-003 and code-cushman-002 prefer to the consistency variant.
+We identify the potential factor that could lead to different preferences in Appendix~\ref{sec:analysis_two_enhance}.